floooh/yakc/web/p035_helloworld.md

 ### Hello World in Machine Code

-Most performance-critical KC games were written in machine code before the assembler ROM module was available (or if one couldn't get ahold of one):
+Most performance-critical KC games were written directly in machine code, at least before the assembler ROM module was available (or if one couldn't get ahold of one).
+The process was a bit tricky since it involved a manual translation step from assembler code to machine code:

 - write down the assembler statements (called mnemonics) on paper
-- manually translate those to machine code
+- manually translate those to machine code using a lookup table
 - type the machine code into memory using the MODIFY command
 - test and repeat